Doing Business in Iran

 Business in Iran is personal.
 Many businesses are family owned.
 Having a solid network of friends in Iran is important and one shouldn’t be afraid to ask for favours.
 However, expats should also be prepared to go the extra mile for colleagues in the future.
 Reciprocal support is an integral part of business in Iran.

 Meeting and greeting

 It is best to keep things formal when doing business in Iran.
-Once a relationship has been established and counterparts begin to address expats using their first name, then it is acceptable to do likewise.
-Men are addressed with the prefix ‘agha’ followed by their surname.
+Once a relationship has been established and counterparts begin to address expats using their first name, it is acceptable to do likewise.
+Men are addressed with the title ‘agha’ followed by their surname.
 Women will be addressed using the title ‘khanoom’.

 Setting up a business in Iran